limyansky/personal_website/_posts/2023-03-23-A-Guessing-Game-with-GPT2.md

 ## Results

-Note: I passed the real titles through the same text filtering as the training set, and lowercased all words.
+Note: I found that GPT2 would only capitalize the first letter of the title, while real authors had a variety of capitalization schemes.
-I found that GPT2 would only capitalize the first letter of the title, while real authors had a variety of capitalization schemes.
+In the game, I pass the real titles through the same text filtering as the training set, and lowercase all words.
 It is also apparent where colons should be used, although the text filter removed them.

 **Some Real Titles**